Oil set for third weekly drop as global demand concerns escalate

 Among bearish signals on Thursday, the US Department of Energy dialled back expectations that a restocking of the nation's strategic reserves was imminent.
 In Asia, China may allow more fuel exports, potentially reflecting weak domestic consumption in the top importer as growth slows.

-Crude is on course for the first quarterly loss in more than two years, having reversed all the gains seen in the wake of Russia's invasion of Ukraine.
+Crude is set for its first quarterly loss in more than two years, having reversed all the gains seen in the wake of Russia's invasion of Ukraine.
 It has retreated alongside global equities and other commodities, including copper, as investors recalibrated their expectations for the economic outlook.
-In the United States, a swathe of leading companies have flagged rising risks this week.
+In the US, a swathe of leading firms have flagged rising risks this week.

 "Sentiment in the oil market remains largely negative, with Chinese demand concerns lingering," said Mr Warren Patterson, head of commodities strategy at ING Group in Singapore.
 "The broader strength that we have seen in the US dollar, coupled with expectations of a more hawkish Fed, will not be very helpful for the bulk of the commodities complex."